Complex and Adaptive Dynamical Systems: A Primer: The Dynamics of Boolean Networks

-in the last step.
-The normalized overlap Eq.\ (\ref{boolean_normalized_overlap}) is then like a normalized scalar-product between $\Sigma$ and $\tilde\Sigma$.
+\looseness1 in the last step.
+The normalized overlap Eq.~(\ref{boolean_normalized_overlap}) is then like a normalized scalar product between $\Sigma$ and $\tilde\Sigma$.
 Two arbitrary states have, on the average, a Hamming distance of $N/2$ and a normalized overlap $a=1-D/N$ of 1/2.

-\underline{\bf Information loss/retention for long times}\\ The difference between two initial states $\Sigma$ and $\tilde\Sigma$ can be interpreted also as an information for the system.
-One has than two possible behaviors: \begin{itemize} \item\underline{\sl Loss of information:}\ \ \ $\lim_{t\to\infty} a(t)\to 1$ $a(t)\to1$ implies that two states are identical, or that they differ only by a finite number of elements, in the thermodynamic limit.
+\runinhead{Information Loss/Retention for Long Time Scales} The difference between two initial states $\Sigma$ and $\tilde\Sigma$ can also be interpreted as an information for the system.
+One then has than two possible behaviors: \begin{itemize} \item[--]{Loss of Information:}\ \ \ $\lim_{t\to\infty} a(t)\to 1$ $a(t)\to1$ implies that two states are identical, or that they differ only by a finite number of elements, in the thermodynamic limit.
 This can happen when two states are attracted by the same cycle.
-All information about the starting states is lost. \item\underline{\sl Information retention:}\ \ \ $\lim_{t\to\infty} a(t)= a^*<1$ The system ``remembers'' that the two configurations were initially different, with the difference measured by the respective Hamming distance. \end{itemize} The system is very robust when information is routinely lost.
+All information about the starting states is~lost. \item[--] {Information Retention:}\ \ \ $\lim_{t\to\infty} a(t)= a^*<1$ The system ``remembers'' that the two configurations were initially different, with the difference measured by the respective Hamming distance. \end{itemize} The system is very robust when information is routinely lost.
 Robustness depends on the value of $a^*$ when information is kept.
-If $a^*>0$ then two trajectories retain a certain similarity for all time scales.

-\underline{\bf Percolation of information for short times}\\ Above we considered how information present in initial states evolves for very long times.
-Alternatively one may ask, and this a typical question within dynamical system theory, how information is processed for short times.
+If $a^*>0$ then two trajectories retain a certain similarity for all time scales. \runinhead{Percolation of Information for Short Time {Scales}} Above we considered how information present in initial states evolves for very long times.
+Alternatively one may ask, and this a typical question {in} dynamical system theory, how information is processed for short times.
 We write

-where $0<D(0)\ll N$ is the initial Hamming distance and where $\lambda$ is called the `Lyapunov exponent', which we discussed in somewhat more detail in the chapter {\em ``Chaos, Bifurcations and Diffusion''}.
+where $0<D(0)\ll N$ is the initial Hamming distance and where $\lambda$ is called the \qut{Lyapunov exponent}, which we discussed in somewhat more detail in Chap.~\ref{chap_chaos1}.

+The question is then whether two initially close trajectories, also called \qut{orbits} within dynamical systems theory, converge or diverge initially.
+One may generally distinguish between three different types of behaviors or phases: